MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_09_lab_ak.md

     > **Note**: The **dotnet new** command will create a new **console** project in a folder with the same name as the project.

-1. At the command prompt, enter the following command, and then select Enter to import version 3.2.0 of **Microsoft.Azure.EventGrid** from NuGet:
+1. At the command prompt, enter the following command, and then select Enter to import version 4.1.0 of **Azure.Messaging.EventGrid** from NuGet:

     ```
-    dotnet add package Microsoft.Azure.EventGrid --version 3.2.0
+    dotnet add package Azure.Messaging.EventGrid --version 4.1.0
     ```

     > **Note**: The **dotnet add package** command will add the **Microsoft.Azure.EventGrid** package from NuGet.
-For more information, go to [Microsoft.Azure.EventGrid](https://www.nuget.org/packages/Microsoft.Azure.EventGrid/3.2.0).
+For more information, go to [Azure.Messaging.EventGrid](https://www.nuget.org/packages/Azure.Messaging.EventGrid/4.1.0).

 1. At the command prompt, enter the following command, and then select Enter to build the .NET web application: